Chart Color Schemes

 Georges Hall has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects expected to influence the area.
+AreaSearch has identified nine projects that could affect this region.
 Notable ones are Bankstown Central Masterplan, Parks for People Program - Bankstown, 77 Orchard Road Child Care Centre, and Birdwood Road Mixed-Use Project.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.